"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: The Dataset Explanation Framework

 \subsection{Overview of Methodology}

-In this paper, we aim to illuminate the differences between datasets $\mD$ and $\mD^\prime$ consisting of features and possibly labels $(X,Y)$, i.e., $\mD = \{(X_i,Y_i)\}_{i=1}^N$ and $\mD^\prime = \{(X^\prime_i,Y^\prime_i)\}_{i=1}^{N^\prime}$. $Y$ is not always required, it can either be the label for the original task of the dataset, or it can be constructed using sample membership (i.e., $\mD$ samples assigned label 0 and $\mD^\prime$ samples assigned label 1).
-Both $\mD$ and $\mD^\prime$ belong to the same domain (e.g., both consist of animal images), but other properties of the datasets and their corresponding task models may differ, such as feature and class distributions, (latent) cluster structure, and model performance metrics.
+In this paper, we aim to illuminate the differences between distribution shifted datasets $\mD$ and $\mD^\prime$ consisting of features $X$ and possibly labels $Y$, i.e., $\mD = \{(X_i,Y_i)\}_{i=1}^N$ and $\mD^\prime = \{(X^\prime_i,Y^\prime_i)\}_{i=1}^{N^\prime}$. $Y$ is not always required - our framework contains methods to deal with both supervised and unsupervised data.
+Our primary assumption in this work is that $\mD$ and $\mD^\prime$ belong to the same domain (e.g., both consist of animal images), but other properties of the datasets and their corresponding task models may differ, such as feature and class distributions, (latent) cluster structure, and model performance metrics.
 While these aspects of datasets are relatively easy to capture, what is not trivial is producing actionable insights into dataset differences.
-For instance, using our explanation toolbox, we can reveal that $\mD^\prime$ lacks examples of a certain archetype that are more prevalent in $\mD$, that certain human-interpretable attributes are more prevalent in $\mD$, and that one dataset contains `culprit' examples that are most responsible for the divergence between $\mD$ and $\mD^\prime$.
+For instance, using our explanation framework, we can reveal that $\mD^\prime$ lacks examples of a certain archetype that are more prevalent in $\mD$, how structural properties of the datasets differ, and certain intrinsic biases in either dataset that cause differing feature importances between $\mD$ and $\mD^\prime$.

-Our pipeline for exploring the differences between datasets is illustrated in Figure \ref{fig:dataset_explanation_tree}, which includes three novel algorithms: \begin{itemize} \item Influential example-based explanations for differences between datasets, Section \ref{sec:featureimportancemethod} \item Prototype-based explanations for differences between datasets, which applies to all data types, see Section \ref{sec:protoexplainmethod}.
-These explanations are accompanied by visualizations of dimensionally reduced datasets by using PaCMAP \cite{pacmap} and another dimension reduction method. \item Large Language Model (LLM)-based explanations using interpretable attributes (for natural language classification), see Section \ref{sec:attributemethod} \end{itemize}
+Our pipeline for exploring the differences between datasets is illustrated in Figure~\ref{fig:dataset_explanation_tree}, which includes dimension reduction for data visualization, as well as three novel algorithms: \begin{itemize} \item Influential example-based explanations are discussed in Section~\ref{sec:meth:featimp}.
+These explanations help uncover subgroups in datasets $\mD$ and $\mD^\prime$ that cause differences in their feature importances.
+Applicable for supervised data. \item Prototype-based explanations.
+See Sections~\ref{sec:protoneigh_explainmethod} and \ref{sec:summarizationprotoexp}.
+These explanations help compare local neighborhoods between datasets $\mD$ and $\mD^\prime$.
+They are accompanied by comparative visualizations using dimensionally reduction methods.
+They can be used for both supervised and unsupervised data. \item Large Language Model (LLM)-based explanations using interpretable attributes, see Section~\ref{sec:nlpattributemethod}.
+Can be used to compare text corpora. \end{itemize}

 The first two explanations involve generating, analysing, and comparing salient samples and their features in either dataset.
 The final explanation involves creating interpretable attributes for each dataset and examining the dataset in terms of those attributes.